create¶

-command enables you to create an AWS, AWS GovCloud, Azure, Azure Government, or Google environment, a custom rule, a group, an invite, or a rule waiver.
+The fugue create command enables you to create an AWS, AWS GovCloud, Azure, Azure Government, Google, or repository environment; a custom family; a custom rule; a group; an invite; or a rule waiver.

 Note